Menu pricing strategies to price restaurant menu items

 Itโs important to strike a good balance between high and low-cost items on your menu.
 You want to offer a decent selection while keeping your pricing consistent with your brand.
 Use your judgment about the right balance to strike.

 You may come up with the very best menu pricing strategy in the world, but if it doesnโt deliver you the right profit margin, itโs useless.
 Thatโs why itโs imperative that you keep a close eye on your sales to make sure youโve got the right strategy in place.
+This is where point of sale (POS) technology becomes your ultimate ally, giving you the tools to fine-tune your pricing and maximize profitability.

 - Visualize data and see trends with custom dashboards